Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Powell nodded, then raised his eyebrows to watch the system map.
 Helm had just overlaid a bright blue line between their current location and the orbit of the Mrwrki moon.

-There *was* an external viewscreen---contrary to popular fiction, it was a tiny disregarded thing tucked away in a corner that nobody ever looked at and it showed absolutely nothing of interest, not even when *Valiant* ramped up to a stately one kilolight and blitzed across fifty AUs in less than thirty seconds.
+There *was* an external viewscreen - contrary to popular fiction, it was a tiny disregarded thing tucked away in a corner that nobody ever looked at and it showed absolutely nothing of interest, not even when *Valiant* ramped up to a stately one kilolight and blitzed across fifty AUs in less than thirty seconds.

 Claude was the only one watching it during the final second.
 There was no swirling wibbly spacetime stuff, no blurring nor even any noticeable blueshift of the forward stars.
 That was a product of a built-in safety feature of the warp drive; without it, warping vaguely sunwards would have exposed the ship to a catastrophic gamma pulse.
 All that happened, in fact, was that he was treated to twenty-four seconds of absolutely nothing happening, and then a gas giant popped into existence as they came up on it *far* too quickly for human reflexes to cope.